actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 -  **BDIV3 compile time generation:** If you want to use BDIV3 components on Android, you need to include a gradle plugin that handles the code generation that is required.
 As opposed to desktop variants, in Jadex Android, the required code is generated at compile time to save performance.
  This is described in detail in [Chapter 04](04 Using BDIv3/).

-##  Declare the required libraries
+## Required Libraries
 To use Jadex for Android, first open your project's build.gradle.
 It's usually located in *app/build.gradle* and shown in the *Gradle Scripts* section of android studio:

 ![Build gradle](studio_build_gradle.png)

-Now add the following lines to include the Jadex dependencies:
+Now add the following lines (or insert them into the right configuration blocks) to include the Jadex dependencies:

 ```groovy
 repositories {